dxwc/turk-system/specification/phase_II_report/phase_II_report.md

 	else
 		unsucessful login
-		redirect user to the login GUI interface
+		redirect user to the login GUI interface end if
+	return
 ~~~~~~~

 ~~~~~~~
 logout_from_the_system(username)
+	removeCache(username)
+	redirect user to the logout sucess page return
 ~~~~~~~

 ~~~~~~~
 quit_system(userID, quitForm)
+	if userID.remainingBalance == true or userID.assignedWork == true
-	if quitForm != empty
+		prompt (exception - cannot quit from system) if quitForm != empty
 		send_request_to_superuser(userID, quitForm)
 	end if